rspeele/MouseMeat/README.md

 It does this until receiving standard input, then exits.

+### Downloading

+You can obtain a compiled binary from the [releases page](https://github.com/rspeele/MouseMeat/releases).

 ### Output format

 MouseMeat outputs one JSON object, representing a single event, per